Automattic/jetpack/docs/quick-start.md

  	- A public SSH key ([recommended](https://github.com/Automattic/jetpack/blob/trunk/docs/development-environment.md#clone-the-repository)): `git clone git@github.com:Automattic/Jetpack.git`
 	- HTTPS: `git clone https://github.com/Automattic/jetpack.git`
 	- If you're not an Automattician, you can [fork the repo following the instructions here](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).
+- Note that the Monorepo should not be cloned into the WordPress plugins directory (you will see a warning on your plugins page in that case saying that the Jetpack Monorepo is not a plugin and shouldn't be installed as one).
+If you are not cloning into a Docker environment, read the [full Development Environment guide here](development-environment.md#clone-the-repository) to find out how to add symlinks.
 - Bash (will need to be updated from default Mac version): `brew install bash`
 - jq (JSON processor used in scripts): `brew install jq`
 - cd into the Jetpack directory that was created when cloning the repo: `cd jetpack`